KieranGliver/first-to-bleed/README.md

 ### Plebs

 - Plebs can die.
-They will be spawned by a buildings that spawn them.
-Players will have a max capacity
+- Plebs are spawned by buildings including the HQ.
+These buildings effects are to spawn plebs.
+- Each colour in battle will have a max limit to plebs that can be increased by buildings
 - Move in straight lines until:
   - Hitting a building or another faction's Pleb = bounce.
 - **Bounce Behavior:**